TUW-GEO/Equi7Grid/README.md

 ## Geometries

-Shapefiles for the continental zone boundaries, tilings, are here, with files in `PROJ` projected to the Equi7Grid space (meters), and in `GEOG` corresponding files in common geographic Lon-Lat space (degrees):
+Shapefiles for the continental zone boundaries and tilings are here

 `~/src/equi7grid/grids/`

+... with files in `PROJ` projected to the Equi7Grid space (meters), and in `GEOG` corresponding files in common geographic Lon-Lat space (degrees):

 Overlays for visualisation in Google Earth are here:

 `~/docs/doc_files/google_earth_overlays/`

 The 7 projections are completely defined by WKT-strings in the .prj-files at

 `~/wkt/`